IraitzAristi/RedPi-Tools/README.md

 The tools were configured for the RedPi lab, so some scripts contain **hard-coded lab values** (target IPs like `172.16.1.10`, and demo database credentials for the `technova_db` test database).
-These are throwaway values from an isolated simulated environment — adjust the IPs, targets and credentials at the top of each script for your own authorized environment.
+These are throwaway values from an isolated simulated environment, adjust the IPs, targets and credentials at the top of each script for your own authorized environment.

 ## Notes

 - The interface and code comments are written in **Basque** (Euskara).
-- `reverse_shellPHP.txt` is a standard PHP reverse-shell payload used in the project's practical case; included for completeness.
+- `reverse_shellPHP.txt` is a standard PHP reverse shell payload used in the project's practical case, included for completeness.

 ## License

-MIT — see `LICENSE`.
+MIT - see `LICENSE`.